Police investigate fatal shooting of man in Cutler Bay

 CUTLER BAY, FLA.
 (WSVN) - Police said a man was shot dead overnight in Cutler Bay during a home invasion.

-Miami-Dade Police responded to the area of Southwest 222nd Street and 99th Avenue, just after 11 p.m., Tuesday.
+Miami-Dade Police responded to the area of Southwest 222nd Street and 99th Avenue, just after midnight, Tuesday.

-Once Daniel Mackey opened his door, they ambushed him and forced their way inside his home, police said.
+Once he opened his door, they ambushed him and forced their way inside his home, police said.

-Police said they stole several items from inside the home before fleeing in a black Dodge van.
+Police said they stole several items from inside the home before fleeing in a stolen black Dodge Ram.

+Luis Molina said the Ram was stolen from his home overnight.
+The theft was caught on surveillance video.

+“My car was stolen last night,” Molina said.
+“The police confirmed to me that was the same guy that assaulted me last night for using the car for this crime.”

 “Peaceful is definitely a way that I would describe this whole area.
 Nothing like this has ever happened in my neighborhood before, and I’ve lived here 28 years, so it’s strange,” said Melissa Rosales, who lives in the area.
 “I think the worst I’ve ever heard is someone will swipe an Amazon package off your front porch around Christmas time.”